tanmaylokhande0307/designPatterns/BehaviouralPatterns/Strategy/Readme.md

 • a class defines many behaviors, and these appear as multiple conditional statements in its operations.
 Instead of many conditionals, move related conditional branches into their own Strategy class.

+### When to use
+many related classes differ only in their behavior you need different variants of an algorithm an algorithm uses data that clients shouldn't know about